Skip to content

 In Python @app.get is what is known as a decorator.
 A decorator is a function that extends or modifies the behavior of another function.
 Decorators also work with classes and methods.
 Here the decorator is named get.
 The get decorator informs FastAPI that the api_status function should be invoked in response to an HTTP GET request.
 The get decorator accepts an endpoint as a parameter.
 Here that endpoint is /status.
 Now when the FastAPI application receives an HTTP GET request for the /status endpoint, it will invoke the api_status function.
 When the function returns the dictionary, FastAPI will convert it to a JSON object and include it in the body of the response.

 When you install the fastapi package with the [standard] extra, it includes a command line utility to start the FastAPI application running in a development server.
 At the command line run fastapi dev.
-The development server will start on localhost and listen on port 8000.
-Open a browser and go to http://127.0.0.1:8000/docs.
-The is the endpoint for the built in interactive documentation included with FastAPI.
-It’s a quick and easy way to explore your API.

 Title, version and description